trevans24/modeling-tunr/readme.md

 - Sprint 1: User can CRUD managers
   - As of now, the only route that works for managers is `index`.
 Go to `/managers` in your browser to check it out!
 Now, build out the rest of the CRUD functionality, using the CRUDable `artists` as an inspiration.
   - Fill out your front end controllers for `js/controllers/manager.js`, using `js/controllers/artist.js` as a model.
-For nnow, it is okay to show plain HTML with no variables.
+For now, it is okay to show plain HTML with no variables.
   - Create managers routes in your `routes.js` file, following the same format as artists.
 For now, these can just send "Hello World" responses.
   - Create `managers.js` in your `controllers` folder and give it all the functions you already have for artists.
 Link this up to your `routes.js` file.
   - Finish the `Manager` model for your database.
 Give them the attributes `name`, `email`, `office_number`, and `cell_phone_number` all type `String`.